wincent/command-t/ARCHITECTURE.md

 There are two generic classes of "finders", that are paired with corresponding generic classes of scanners:

 1. **"List"-based finders and scanners.** These take a list of candidate haystacks, like a list of buffers, a list of help tags, or a list of search patterns.
 These are accessed by commands like `:CommandTBuffer`, `:CommandTHelp`, and `:CommandTSearch`.
-2. **"Command"-based finders and scanners.** These run a command to generate the list of candidate haystacks.
+2. **"Exec"-based finders and scanners.** These run a command to generate the list of candidate haystacks.
 These are accessed by commands like `:CommandTGit` and `:CommandTRipgrep`.

-Each instance of a list or command-based finder is defined using a Lua table.
+Each instance of a list or exec-based finder is defined using a Lua table.
 Finder definitions are found under `finders`, and specify either `candidates` (a list of candidates, or a function that returns such a list) or `command` (a command string, or a function that returns such a string).

 There are also two specialised "finder" and "scanner" pairs: